mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/admin/deployment.rst

   | ``cd importscripts``
   | ``python main.py``

-Now wait a little moment and than you can change to the parent directory.
+Now wait a little moment and then you can change to the parent directory.

   ``cd ..``